SAR Times Weekly — April 2, 2026

 SAR Briefs Spring 2026: Utah Leads Push to Pay SAR Members for Missions

-The Mountain Rescue Association's Spring 2026 SAR Briefs spotlights a growing movement to compensate search and rescue volunteers for their time on missions and in training, with Summit County, Utah among the latest agencies to adopt the policy.
-The trend reflects broader debates about volunteer sustainability and the increasing professionalisation of SAR services as call volumes rise.
+The Mountain Rescue Association's Spring 2026 SAR Briefs spotlights a growing movement to compensate search and rescue volunteers for their time on missions and in training, with Summit County, Utah, among the latest agencies to adopt the policy.
+The trend reflects broader debates about volunteer sustainability and the increasing professionalization of SAR services as call volumes rise.

 IMRF Calls for Protection of SAR Vessels and Crews in Armed Conflicts